google-coral/example-multiple-edgetpus/README.md

 To run and compile the project inside docker, launch docker-shell by entering `make DOCKER_IMAGE=debian:buster DOCKER_CPUS="aarch64" docker-shell`.
-Once the docker-shell has been setup, enter `make CPU=k8 examples` to compile and build the project.
-Open a new terminal when the project is finished building, and navigate to the `multiple_edgetpu_demo` folder and run `out/k8/examples/binary` and the appropriate command line arguments for the project.
+Once the docker-shell has been setup, enter `make CPU=aarch64 examples` to compile and build the project.
+Open a new terminal when the project is finished building, the binary should be in `out/aarch64/examples/` directory.
+In order to run the project, you must be connected to a Coral Dev Board and copy the binary over.